sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 |:-----:|:----------:|:-------:|
 | ALM-2 | minor      |         |

-The *critical* alarm is cleared by the application, so alarm consumer removes it from ALARM table, ALARM_STATS is updated and it reads: Critical as 0 and Minor as 1.
+The *critical* alarm is cleared by the application, so alarm consumer removes it from ALARM table, ALARM_STATS is updated as: Critical as 0 and Minor as 1.
 As there is at least one *minor/warning* alarms in the table, system LED is Amber.

 | ALARM |  SEVERITY  | IS_ACK  |
 |:-----:|:----------:|:-------:|